CCBlueX/Documentation/md/scriptapi_v3/global_classes/async_util.md

 ## AsyncUtil

-The AsyncUtil class provides various methods for asynchronous tasks with [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) in JavaScript.
+The `AsyncUtil` class offers a set of utilities for handling asynchronous operations using [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) in JavaScript.

-All handlers of command an module (including `onEnable` and `onDisable`) can be [async function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) like following code:
+All command and module handlers (including `onEnable` and `onDisable`) can be written as [async function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), like in the following examples:

 ```js
 const onEnable = async () => {